sqreen/PyMiniRacer/CONTRIBUTING.md

 To release:

-1. Push all code to `main` on the offical repository.
+1. Merge all changes into `main` on the offical repository.

+1. Update `HISTORY.md` with a summary of changes since the last release.

 1. Add and push a tag: